 So here we go.

 I believe Cued Speech builds a human bridge.
 I see the deaf community as I see every other segment of our population.
-It is a diaspora where we all belong.
+It is part of the human diaspora where we all belong.

 EHDI Family Advisory Committee